 Addresses the principles and importance of pharmacy technician procedures; accurate dispensing, pricing, systems of measure, compounding mixtures, and operations of community-based and institutional pharmacies.
 Provides real-life experiences with an opportunity to practice learned theory and clinical skills.
 Students will work under supervision at the internship site.
-Benefits to the student include; the opportunity to practice learned theoretical and clinical skills, by exposure to different situations, and opportunities to demonstrate their abilities.
+Benefits to the student include; the opportunity to practice learned theoretical and clinical skills, by exposure to different situations, and opportunity to practice learned theoretical and clinical skills, by exposure to different situations, and opportunities to demonstrate their abilities.
 Prerequisite(s): PHTC 101, PHTC 102, and concurrent enrollment in PHTC 103.
 (PCS 1.2, 5 credit hours - 4 hours lecture, 5 hours lab, 135 hours must be worked)